This article was last updated on July 16, 2020.

 Conditions impacting the gastrointestinal system, like Crohn's disease and ulcerative colitis, are on the rise in millennials.
 According to the Mayo Clinic, both conditions are most likely to be diagnosed before age 30.
 Doctors don't know the exact cause, but suspect a number of factors — including genetics and a malfunctioning immune system — lead to their development.
 Diet and stress can also aggravate both conditions.

 Another Blue Cross® Blue Shield® Health of America Report® on the risk for colon cancer External Site shows that people with Crohn's and ulcerative colitis are at nearly double the risk of colorectal cancer as patients without these conditions.
-If you've been diagnosed with Crohn's disease or ulcerative colitis, talk to your personal doctor to determine if you should begin getting colon cancer screenings earlier than age 50, which is the age typically recommended by the U.S. Preventive Services Task Force External Site.
+If you or a loved one has been diagnosed with Crohn's disease or ulcerative colitis, reach out to a personal doctor to about getting colon cancer screenings earlier than age 50, which is the age typically recommended by the U.S. Preventive Services Task Force External Site.

 Many millennials assume heart disease won't affect them until they're older.
 But, the risk factors that lead to it — like high cholesterol, smoking, and high blood pressure — are made worse by obesity, a sedentary lifestyle External Site, and stress.